-San Juan, PR – May 30th marked the World Multiple Sclerosis Awareness Day, and as part of the worldwide effort to bring visibility to the nearly 2.5 million people living with condition everyday, Abarcans wore orange.
-We at Abarca believe that bringing awareness to MS is necessary in providing the steps toward a better way for managing the condition and improving the patients’ quality of life.
+San Juan, PR – May 30th marked the World Multiple Sclerosis Awareness Day and Abarcans wore orange and as part of the worldwide effort to bring visibility to the nearly 2.5 million people living with this condition everyday.
+We at Abarca believe that bringing awareness to MS is necessary in providing the steps toward a better way in managing the condition and improving the patients’ overall quality of life.

 What is Multiple Sclerosis?

 Nerves are the body’s best friend.
-We rely on them to send vital messages between the brain and the rest of the body as tiny electrical signals, but in a person with MS, those messages don’t get where they need to go.
+We rely on them to send vital messages between the brain and the rest of the body as tiny electrical signals but in a person with MS, those messages don’t get where they need to go.
 According to the National MS Society, MS is an autoimmune disease that damages the protective lining of nerves, ‘disrupting the flow of information within the brain, and between the brain and body.’
-Symptoms vary from person to person and in many cases, may appear to be invisible, though are often disabling.
+Symptoms vary from person to person and in many cases, may appear to be invisible –though are often disabling.
 People with MS may have trouble walking, and may experience numbness or tingling in their hands or feet.
-They may also have trouble seeing and experience memory loss.
+They may also have trouble seeing and suffer from memory loss.

 What causes MS?

 The cause of the condition is still unknown, though scientists believe that a combination of environmental and genetic factors contribute to the risk of developing MS. Most people are diagnosed between the ages of 20 and 50, with at least two to three times more women than men being diagnosed with the disease.
 There is no cure for MS, though there are several medications that can help control the varying symptoms.

 World MS Awareness Day